trojan782/Password_checker/README.md

 # Password_checker
-A tool to check if your password has been LEAKED! 🔓
 A simple python command line interface tool for checking if your password has been LEAKED! 🔓 It simultaneously checks the passwords provided in the secret.py file

 Installation